MATERIALS with Mathew Lynn

 Tone is an essential part of making body colour.
 Most successful tones in a painting are created by fluency in opaque painting, and tone should be one of the cornerstones of your representation and invention.
 There is also a completely different system for achieving tones with transparency, through subtly adjusting body colour, or simply with thinner passages of paint.
 We will look at both these systems.
 Tonal subtlety is an essential part of how we perceive the world, it may even be more important than colour!

-You will have your favourite colours, but I encourage you to try this efficient limited palette, which comes from the broader history of painting knowledge, and that takes in all genres.
+You will have your favourite colours, but I encourage you to try this efficient limited palette of 11 colours, which comes from the broader history of painting knowledge, and that takes in all genres.

 Learning how to work your palette and keep it in order is also extremely important!
 We spend a lot of time on our palette, and you should persevere and try to solve as much of your mixing as possible there.
-When you make a mistake on your palette (or in your painting) you should fix it straight away until you get it right, as these mistakes tend to accumulate!
+When you make a mistake on your palette (or in your painting) you should fix it straight away until you get it right, as these mistakes tend to accumulate and infect each other!

 With familiarity, you’ll eventually be able to make a mental plan knowing which colours you’ll be using for a session, even down to the amounts you lay out!